5.4 Examples

 -

-The interest expense on the repurchase agreement, interest income on the corporate bond, and gain on sale of the corporate bond should each be shown gross in the income statement (i.e., those amounts should not be netted).
+The interest expense on the repurchase agreement, interest income on the corporate bond, and gain on sale of the corporate bond should be presented and disclosed in accordance with applicable U.S. GAAP.

 The journal entries recognized by B for this transaction